alfonsograziano/web-developer-roadmap/README.md

 Learning HTML and CSS is essential for web development, and there are many great resources available to help you get started.
 Here are some of the best websites for learning HTML and CSS basics:

-⚠️ **Warning:** You don't need to read everything.
-Feel free to pick just one or two of these liks and take a look.

 - Mozilla Developer Network (MDN) Web Docs:
   - HTML: https://developer.mozilla.org/en-US/docs/Web/HTML
   - CSS: https://developer.mozilla.org/en-US/docs/Web/CSS